Rich, intense homemade peanut butter cups are superior to commercial ones not just in terms of health, but also in terms of taste.

 - Pour the mixture evenly into the prepared muffin cups.
 Tap the muffin tin on the counter to even out the mixture.

-- Place in the fridge.
-Refrigerate for a minimum of 30 minutes, until firm, but if you want the peanut butter cups to retain their pretty shape when you remove the paper liners, it’s best to refrigerate overnight.
+- Place the homemade peanut butter cups in the fridge.
+Refrigerate for a minimum of 30 minutes, until firm, but if you want the homemade peanut butter cups to retain their pretty shape when you remove the paper liners, it’s best to refrigerate them overnight.